calumgould/mythic-addon/README.md

 This is an addon module for the Mythic system, which can be found here https://github.com/AugmenTab/mythic

-Specifically based on the Mythic 6.3 rules
+Currently based on the Mythic v6.3 rulebook.

 ## Installation